jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 ## Entity-relationship diagrams

+Per Dybka (2014), there are many ERD notation styles:

 ### Bachmann/crow-foot notation

 This is a notation that describes the cardinality and optionality/modality/participation of a relationship, so it can be used within other modeling systems.
-Crows-foot notation annotates relationships with the symbols
+Crows-foot notation annotates relationships with the symbols:

 - **Open circle** for optional participation (zero to many)
 - **Bar** for mandatory participation (one to many)
+- **Crow-foot** for many
 - **Bar** for one
-- **Crow-foot** for many

 <br/>

 <img src="../ILLOS/crowsfoot.gif" width="350px">

 ### Chen notation

+See [Vertabelo Academy's article](http://www.vertabelo.com/blog/technical-articles/chen-erd-notation) for notation, which includes richer representation of attributes, types of entities, and types of relationships.

+- The cloud symbol represents aggregations of smaller ER diagrams, in the context of a logical design (as opposed to a physical design).
+- The double-box represents a weak entity, which is dependent on its parent entity.
+Note: Visio does not support this feature.
+- A diamond symbol represents a type of relationship.
+- Relationship adornments are added adjacent to the lines to indicate connectivity (I, M, N) and cardinality, e.g. "(0,3)".
+- The data-structure diagram (an alternate form of the ERD) uses arrows to show I:M relationships.
+- Circles represent the attributes of an entity, although Visio labels this icon as value.
+- A human figure represents a user icon.

 ### Martin notation